objcio/articles/2014-03-07-ip-tcp-http.markdown

 We hope that this will give you a more detailed understanding of how HTTP works under the hood, as well as what some common problems are, and how you can avoid them.

-There are other ways than HTTP to send data through the Internet.
+There are ways to send data through the Internet other than HTTP.
 One reason that HTTP has become so popular is that it will almost always work, even when the machine is behind a firewall.

 Let's start out at the lowest layer and take a look at IP, the Internet Protocol.